 - Share your room.
-Sleep in the same room with your baby, but put your baby on a sleeping surface separate from yours.
+Sleep in the same room with your baby for at least the first 6 months or ideally, for their first year of life.
+Share your room but put your baby on a sleeping surface separate from yours.

 - Put your baby to sleep on a firm surface.
 The safest sleep surface is a mattress that fits tightly in a crib, covered with a fitted sheet.
 Never put your baby to sleep on a water bed, cushion, or sheepskin.
 Your sleep posture matters too: Don’t fall asleep with your baby while you’re on a sofa or in a chair, the AAP advises.
 It’s safest to feed your baby on your bed (with pillows and other items removed) than in a chair or sofa.
 If you do feed your baby on your bed and fall asleep, move him back to his own bed when you wake up.

 Follow these guidelines to keep your baby safe during sleep.
 And for information on reducing risks in the home environment at other times, read this.